Learning Relevant Contextual Variables Within Bayesian Optimization: Methodology

-We now present \texttt{SADCBO}, a sequential method for performing BO in the presence of irrelevant contextual variables, summarized in \Cref{bo-algo}. \texttt{SADCBO} utilizes the variable selection method of \Cref{sec:variable_selection} and proceeds in two phases.
-In the first phase, termed \emph{observational phase}, we choose to only observe the values of the contextual variables without optimizing over them.
-This is to ensure that we do not spend budget optimizing the contextual variables when their relevance is computed based on a limited amount of data, and hence, can be noisy.
-Instead, we perform the vanilla CBO method described in \Cref{sec:cbo} after selecting the contextual variables based on their FC relevance.
+Building on top of the variable selection method discussed in \Cref{sec:variable_selection}, we now present \texttt{SADCBO}, a sequential method for performing BO in the presence of irrelevant contextual variables. \texttt{SADCBO} proceeds in two phases.

+In the first, \emph{observational} phase, we choose to only observe the values of the contextual variables without optimizing over them.
+This ensures that we do not waste budget optimizing the contextual variables when their relevance is computed based on a limited amount of data, and hence can be noisy.
+We select the contextual variables based on their FC relevance and then use vanilla CBO as described in \Cref{sec:cbo} to optimize the design variables.
 Thus, in this phase, we leverage the available contextual information to guide design selection.

-This information, however, will saturate at some point, leading to diminishing simple regret differences.
-This is when we begin the second phase.
+In the early stage of the optimization, cheap queries where contextual variables are not optimized still provide a considerable amount of information.
+The information gained from purely observing contextual variables will, however, saturate at some point, leading to diminishing simple regret differences.
+At this point, it becomes necessary to pay the higher price to control more dimensions of the input space.
+This motivates the introduction of a second phase, in which contextual variables can have their values arbitrarily set, through optimization.

-In the second phase, we begin to intervene on the contextual variables selected at each iteration based on their FC relevance.
-Hence, we call this the \emph{interventional phase}.
-As there is a cost $\lambda_j$ associated with intervening on the context variable $z^{(j)}$, we modify the FC relevance in \Cref{eq:FC_relevance} to be $\text{FC}(j) / \lambda_j$, $j={1, \dots,c}$.
+In the second, contextual \emph{optimization} phase, we optimize the contextual variables selected at each iteration based on their FC relevance.
+As optimizing a context variable $z^{(j)}$ is associated with a cost $\lambda_j$, we modify the FC relevance in \Cref{eq:FC_relevance}:

 Our variable selection criterion can then be interpreted as the degree of sensitivity \emph{per unit cost}.
-This allows \method to automatically trade off a variable's potential to substantially affect the optimum with the associated cost of intervention.
-As previously, once the contextual variables $\z^{(J_\eta)}$ have been selected, we train a GP surrogate based on $\{(\x_i, \z_i^{(J_\eta)}, \y_i\}_{i=1}^t$ and select the next design and contextual variables to query as
+This allows \method to automatically trade off a variable's potential to greatly affect the optimum with the associated optimization cost.
+As before, once the contextual variables $\z^{(J_\eta)}$ have been selected, we train a GP surrogate using $\{(\x_i, \z_i^{(J_\eta)},y_i)\}_{i=1}^t$ and select the next design and contextual variables to query~as